Ace117MC/realtime_webchat_ace/README.md

 # Chat Online from Browser

 1. Open URL
-2. Select from a list of available users
+2. Login with a new user or existing user
+3. Select Another User to chat with
-3. Send Message
+4. Send Message

-4. Fast and Easy to handle
+ Fast and Easy to handle